Peri/menopause and Weight Gain

 For best results

-The best results for reducing body weight AND belly fat were achieved through a combination of diet and exercise.
+From my research, the best results for reducing body weight AND belly fat were achieved through a combination of diet and exercise.

 So, no great revelations there…

-BUT this was especially the case when supported by nutrition counselling.
+BUT, the results showed that this was especially the case when supported by nutrition counselling.
 Or, in supervised groups for accountability and motivational support.

 The 3 things I would like you to take away from this are: